RIT-EVT/rampup/README.md

 # Rampup Project

-//TODO: Add explanations of how to get info out of datasheets

 ## Overview

 Hello and welcome to EVT!
 This project is designed to give you a look into what